safferli/datascientist_personneleconomics/data-scientist/index.md

 - analysts dread boring work -- that's what scripts are for
 - no platitudes, don't exaggerate, don't lie!

 <!--
 - these are smart people, who will have a good overview of everything that your company is doing (they're crunching the data!).
 Don't try to fool them, you'll fail.

+Note also that analysts hold valuable information on your entire company.
+If they leave, they take it with them!
 -->

 --- &vertical